lxq2537664558/magic/Readme.md

 Vgo
 ===
-Modern and plug-in monitor system,designed with Simplicity And Performance.
+Modern and plug-in,Simplicity And Performance.
 --------

+    Write entirely in Go. <br/>Much easier to use than others,while it's highly customizable.

 This platform is composed of two parts:
     * vgo